exah/lil-match/README.md

 ##### Custom type guard

-Define [type guard function](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) and pass it as a pattern value to validate the input.
+Define [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) function and pass it as a pattern to narrow the input type.

 ```ts
 interface User {